Vibhu315/Techfour-hackout-23/README.md

 - Due to non availability of relevant equipment and software we could not work on the generative modelling concept.

+# Problems we faced
+- Firstly, We were trying to implement the blockchain technology in the transaction of money also the data of the materials required to build the particular project.
+- We were also trying to build the 3D model using AR/VR and making it realtime, also with unity technology 3D model generator.
+- We thought to include the smart contracts for easy payments but, due to the time constraints we were unable to do that.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).